 Henry Reciprocating Motor: Along with Michael Faraday, Joseph Henry is often referred to as a founding father of the electrical industry.
 In 1831, Henry created one of the earliest machines to produce motion from electromagnetism.
 Also one of the earliest electric motors, Henry’s device consisted of a long electromagnet perched on a pole, rocking back and forth from polarity changes caused by the magnet connecting with battery leads on each side.
 Henry’s work was the foundation for Thomas Davenport’s 1834 electric motor, which was used to operate model cars and trains.
 One of the two electromagnets from Henry’s original machine is on display at The SPARK Museum.

 Pixii Dynamo: In 1832, Frenchman Hippolyte Pixii used Faraday’s principles to build the first direct current dynamo, or electrical generator.
 The device consists of a permanent magnet spun around by use of a hand-operated crank.
 As the magnet rotates, its poles swing by a piece of iron wrapped in wire, producing small pulses of alternating current with each passing.
 To convert the pulses into direct current, Pixii developed what’s known as a commutator.
-The Pixii Dynamo, the first device to generate both AC and DC, is a new item in The SPARK Museum’s collection, part of our “War of the Currents” exhibit opening in the spring.
-It’s the actual patent model submitted by Pixii, so it’s truly a one-of-a-kind item.
+The Pixii Dynamo, the first device to generate both AC and DC, is the actual patent model submitted by Pixii.
+It’s truly a one-of-a-kind item.

 Gramme Dynamo: In 1871, Zenobe Theophile Gramme invented his industrial-strength dynamo, taking the devices from the level of electronic experimentation in Pixii’s day to the level of productive machinery.
 Gramme’s invention was the first to be used for manufacturing and farming, and together with French engineer Hippolyte Fontaine, Gramme founded a factory to produce the machine and several other devices.
 Even today, the Gramme dynamo serves as the basis for the design of many direct-current electric motors.